We may receive a commission on purchases made from links.

 3. Miyabi Cutlery

-If you're serious about cooking, it's time to enter the world of Japanese knives.
+If you're serious about cooking, it's time to fully embrace the world of Japanese knives.
 Famous for craftsmanship and traditional forging techniques, quality Japanese knives are sturdy, lightweight and wicked sharp.
 Miyabi is the third tier of knives by the Zwilling J.A.
 Henckels company.
 Its blades are made with over 100 layers of steel over a powder steel core, hardened with a special ice-hardening process, and given a gorgeous Damascus pattern.

 Advertisement

 We've always loved Miyabi for its lightness and easy-to-hold handles, made of solid woods like birch, black ash, or pakka.
-We appreciate the spacious bolster on the neck of these knives, and we think Miyabi varies slightly from Japanese knife tradition in the best way: where most of those traditional blades are single-beveled (meaning only sharp on one side), Miyabi made their blades double-beveled.
+We appreciate the spacious bolster on the neck of these knives, and we think Miyabi varies slightly from Japanese knife tradition in the best way: where most of those traditional blades are single-beveled (meaning only sharp on one side), Miyabi made its blades double-beveled.
 The brand's triple-step sharpening process, known as honbazuke, also means that you'll be slicing vegetables razor-thin with the Miyabi santoku.

 While still an expensive line of knives, Miyabi is one of the most affordable, but quality, entry points into the incredibly cost-inhibitive realm of Japanese-style knives, and we believe it provides stiff competition to Shun.
 You can test the waters of Japanese knives with the Miyabi Mizu SG2 8-inch chef's knife, a micarta-handled hammer-finished blade that only runs $180 on Amazon.
-Miyabi is rated incredibly well online, with the vast majority of low-star reviews being complaints of their knives arriving bent or dented.
+Miyabi is rated incredibly well online, with the vast majority of low-star reviews being complaints of its knives arriving bent or dented.

 Advertisement